Brazilian teens put World Cup sticker craze within reach of poor kids

 "I've never bought any because we literally don't have any money," said 13-year-old Ana Julia, whose hands shook as she opened a set of stickers and an album from Cohen and Len.

-The stickers provide more than a moment of joy or mere soccer memorabilia, said project spokeswoman Beila Schapiro.
+The stickers provide more than a moment of joy or mere football memorabilia, said project spokeswoman Beila Schapiro.

 "We're also allowing children to have the same opportunities," she said.